nioinnovation/brunchy/app/blog/20161004-how-to-update-wordpress.static.md

 ---
-title: How to update WordPress
+title: How to update a WordPress Theme
 author:  Jenny Knuth
 posted: 20161004
 summary: